-Considering lower profitability due to higher input cost, the Company has suspended part of it's operations at Madukkarai plant.
-The Company has carried out a review of the recoverable amount of the tangible assets and capital work in progress used in cement manufacturing facility at Madukkarai.
-The recoverable amount from such tangible assets and capital work-in-progress at Madukkarai plant is assessed to be lower than it's carrying amount and consequently an impairment loss of ₹176.01 Crore (including Capital work-in-progress ₹17.62 Crore) has been recognised and disclosed as an exceptional item.
-The discount rate used in measuring recoverable value is 10.64% per annum.
+- 1. Buildings include cost of shares ₹12,050 (Previous year - ₹34,600) in various Co-operative Housing Societies, in respect of 8 (Previous year - 17) residential flats. - 2. a) The Company is in the process of obtaining the title deeds of Freehold mining land of ₹131.53 Crore (Previous year - ₹131.53 Crore) and Building amounting to net block of ₹4.39 core (previous year ₹ NIL) which is included in Property, Plant and Equipment. - b) The title deeds of immovable properties included in Property, Plant and Equipment are held in the name of the Company except for 1 case of leasehold land (under ROU assets in current year) amounting to net block of ₹1.98 Crore (Previous year ₹2.04 Crore), 2 cases of freehold land amounting to net block of ₹1.37 Crore (Previous year ₹1.37 Crore) and 2 cases of Buildings amounting to net block of ₹12.11 Crore (Previous year ₹11.18 Crore) respectively as at December 31, 2020 for which title deeds are in the name of the erstwhile Company that merged with the Company. - 3.
+During the previous year, considering lower profitability due to higher input cost, the Company had suspended part of it's operations at Madukkarai plant.
+The Company carried out a review of the recoverable amount of the tangible assets and capital work in progress used in the cement manufacturing facility at Madukkarai.
+The recoverable amount from such tangible assets and capital work in progress at Madukkarai plant was assessed to be lower than it's total carrying amount and consequently an impairment loss of ₹176.01 Crore (including Capital work in progress ₹17.62 Crore) was recognised and disclosed as an exceptional item.
+The discount rate used in measuring recoverable value was 10.64 per cent per annum.
 The future cash flows are derived from the detailed budgets and forecast for the next three years.
-Steady growth rate of 4% per annum is applied beyond the forecast period.
+Steady growth rate of 4 per cent per annum is applied beyond the forecast period.
+There is no change on re-assessment in the current year.